-How to Get Dog Hair Out of Velcro
+How To Get Dog Hair Out Of Velcro

 Velcro is a trademarked name brand of hook-and-loop tape that is quick and easy to use.
 You will often find it on sports equipment, shoes, and clothing.
 However, Velcro easily attracts debris including dog and pet hair.
 When this happens, the Velcro no longer effectively fastens.
 Fortunately, with a little time and some common household items, you can clean and refresh the Velcro.